-All plumbers frequently experience a DIY handyman who convinces homeowners he can undertake plumbing works as long as it’s under $3300 of value.
+All plumbers frequently experience fixing up after a handyman who makes out that unlicensed plumbers exist and convinces homeowners he can undertake plumbing works as long as it’s under $3300 of value.
 This is a complete lie by opportunistic unlicensed scammers who put your families health at risk.
 The benchmark value for undertaking plumbing, drainage or gas work is $0 and always has been.

 Any plumbing, drainage and gasfitting work is essential to ensuring the health and safety of the entire community.
 This is critically important with the COVIC-19 health pandemic we are currently facing.

 Every aspect of the plumbing, drainage and gas trades are administered by a strict licensing and legislative regime.
 This ensures every person in these trades holds the relative QBCC licences that are legally required.
-This, in turn, ensures the safety and protection of the entire community through the provision of clean safe drinking water, sanitary drains and sewers to dispose of wastewater, and gas pipes and appliances that are fit for purpose.
+This, in turn, ensures the safety and protection of the entire community through the provision of clean, safe drinking water, sanitary drains and sewers to dispose of wastewater, and gas pipes and appliances that are fit for purpose.

-We all agree that using a licensed plumber or gas fitter can appear expensive but it is an investment that protects your families health.
+We all agree that using a licensed plumber or gas fitter can appear expensive, but it is an investment that protects your families health.
 Using an unlicensed plumber can null and void your insurance coverage plus leave you with possible legal and financial implications.

-Especially now demand to visually sight the QBCC licences.
-A QBCC occupational licence enables the person to physically carry out the work.
+Especially now demand to sight the QBCC licences visually.
+A QBCC occupational licence enables the person to carry out the work physically.
 A QBCC contractor licence allows the person to engage in contracting for the work.

-What plumbing work can be undertaken by an unlicensed plumber or handyman?
+Can plumbing work be undertaken by unlicensed plumbers or handymen?